- Central College COVID-19 Leadership

 - “We’re Open” Signs

 If you receive the error, “Windows cannot complete the extraction,” save the zip file(s) to your Desktop before opening.

-Being within close contact (6 feet) for at least 15 minutes with or without a mask OR physically touching/kissing someone who has tested positive.
+Being within close contact (6 feet) for at least 15+ minutes cumulative within a 24-hour period with or without a mask OR physically touching/kissing someone who has tested positive.
 Self-quarantine recommended/required.

 The time between exposure and when the virus can be detected by a test or symptoms begin to appear is between three and 14 days.
 Self-quarantine recommended/required.

 - Serious Symptoms — Seek medical attention immediately

 - Persistent pain or pressure in the chest